Package Leaflet: Information for the User

 This medicine contains 0.0002 mg/ml of benzyl alcohol (in the aroma).
 Benzyl alcohol may cause allergic reactions.

-Do not administer this medicine to your newborn (up to 4 weeks old) unless your doctor has recommended it.
+Do not administer this medicine to your newborn (up to 4 weeks of age) unless your doctor has recommended it.

 Consult your doctor or pharmacist if you are pregnant or breastfeeding.
-This is because large amounts of benzyl alcohol may accumulate in your body and cause adverse effects (metabolic acidosis).
+This is because large amounts of benzyl alcohol can accumulate in your body and cause side effects (metabolic acidosis).

 Consult your doctor or pharmacist if you have liver or kidney disease.
-This is because large amounts of benzyl alcohol may accumulate in your body and cause adverse effects (metabolic acidosis).
+This is because large amounts of benzyl alcohol can accumulate in the body and cause side effects (metabolic acidosis).

 For occasional use only and for a limited period.

-It is essential to use the smallest dose that relieves or controls pain and should not take this medication for longer than necessary to control your symptoms.
+It is essential that you use the smallest dose that relieves-controls the pain and should not take this medication for longer than necessary to control your symptoms.

-Use in children
+Use in Children

 IBUPROFEN DOSAGE IN CHILDREN | |||

-Age/Weight | Frequency | Dosage | Maximum daily dose |
+Age/Weight | Frequency | Dosage | Maximum Daily Dose |

 3 to 6 months* 5 – 7.6 kg approx | 3 times a day | 50 mg (1.25 ml)/dose | 150 mg (3.75 ml) |